terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 ## Swap coins

-1. Open the Terra Station App extension and connect to your wallet.
+1. Open the Terra Station app extension and connect to your wallet.
 Tap **Swap**.

-2. In the first dropdown, select a coin and enter the value you wish to swap.
+2. In the first dropdown, select a coin and enter the value you want to swap.

-3. In the second dropdown, select a coin to recieve.
+3. In the second dropdown, select a coin to receive.

 4. Tap **Next**.

-5. Select the coin you wish to pay fees in.
+5. Select the coin you want to pay fees in.

 5. Confirm your transaction amounts and tap **Confirm**.